-- 1. Development consent is in place for a micro-brewery with a limited drink on premises authorisation.
-Council advised that they have no objection to the liquor licence. - 2.
-Submission was received and considered as summarised in Submission analysis below.
-In relation to the submission received, while there were concerns raised about the potential impact of granting the licence, I am satisfied that these can be addressed by the conditions which I have imposed on the licence. - 3.
+- 1. Development approval is in place for a small bar at the venue. - 2.
+No public submissions were received relating to any issues with the application. - 3.
 I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 4.
 I am satisfied that the statutory advertising requirements have been met. - 5.
-Having reviewed all the material, I am satisfied that granting this application will not be detrimental to the local or broader community.
+Having reviewed all the material, I am satisfied that granting this application for a small bar liquor licence will not be detrimental to the local or broader community.